 We will not issue your personal data to third parties unless:

-We have engaged the services of controllers for our bookkeeping, archives, ICT, our CRM system, website management and the sending of mailings.
+We have engaged the services of third parties for our bookkeeping, archives, ICT, our CRM system, website management and the sending of mailings.

 Cookies and Google Analytics